 Why Millennials are Renting More — And Why It Works for Them

 Rent or own?
 When it comes to choosing a living space, it’s a question young people ask themselves as they begin establishing their personal and professional lives.
-According to recent data from the Pew Research Center, young people today are more likely to rent than ever before.
+According to 2017 data from the Pew Research Center, young people today renting more than ever before.

 The following table illustrates the percentage of movers between the ages of 25 and 35, in their respective generations, who moved into either an owner-occupied home not owned by their parents or a rental property.
-(About 4 percent of movers in each generation moved into properties owned by their parents).
+(About 4% of movers in each generation moved into properties owned by their parents).

 |Early Boomers in 1981||35%||61%|